PHASE I GETTING STARTED IN APT

 Overview

-This document provides a high-level description on how to get started and submit a Phase I proposal using APT.
+This document provides a high-level description on how to get started and submit a Phase I proposal using APT; for a demonstration using specific examples, see the training movie.
 APT provides a graphical and interactive means for developing a proposal.
 To assist users in learning APT, short (typically about 5 minutes) movies are available; see below for more details.
 Also, please check the APT FAQ & Bug List for more information, as well as the APT help menu.

 Screen Layout